 On this page, the committee shares the most generally useful resources related to long-term ecology education and outreach.
 To suggest a resource for this page, contact firstname.lastname@example.org.

 Individual LTER sites collaborate with a multitude of local and regional organizations.
-In addition, the Network Communications Office and the LTER Education Committee maintain connections with a network of national and international organizations that work to involve students from many backgrounds in ecological research.
+In addition, the Network Communications Office and the LTER Education Committee maintain connections with a network of national and international organizations that work to involve students from many backgrounds in ecological research and data science.
 These include:

 - Ecological Society of America SEEDS Program